Justevolve/evolve-framework/docs/metabox.md

     - `handle`, a unique name for the meta box (no spaces, slug-like),
     - `title`, the meta box title that's shown in admin editing screens,
     - `post_types`, an array of post types that will display the meta box,
-    - `args`, an array of fields that composes the meta box.
+    - `fields`, an array of fields that composes the meta box.

 Check the [data types documentation](data-types.md) for more information about what fields can be added to meta boxes.